National Rating Standards

-Submit the completed application and a $150 pre-registration fee (check made payable to PAVO) by May 15th to PAVO PO Box 780 Oxford, KS 67119.
+Submit the completed application and a $150 pre-registration fee (check made payable to PAVO) by the due date that is in the Official Word and on the PAVO website to PAVO PO Box 780 Oxford, KS 67119.
 An application can be downloaded here.
 If you have any questions, email Mara at NRT.Director@pavo.org:

 Once an individual is accepted as a rating site candidate, the $150.00 pre-registration fee can be refunded only if the rating session is canceled or the site is filled and the applicant is unable to attend any other available sessions.

 After May 20, all applications are evaluated and confirmations are sent out by June 1.
 If there are more applications for a particular site than can be accepted, applicants will be selected for candidacy based on the information submitted, including experience level and strength of recommendations.